cca/koha_patron_import/readme.md

 - insert the client ID and secret into config.json (also edit the `api_root` if need be)
 - run a script similar to add_patron.py (WIP)

-One limitation of the API is that patron extended attributes cannot be created nor modified.
-We use attributes to record student major and faculty department, so that greatly curbs the API's usefulness.
-Luckily, there was development recently (May, 2021) to add this functionality (see [bug #23666](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=23666)) and it is included in Koha 21.05.
-We can revisit adding patrons via API when we upgrade, which should be early in 2022.
+The API previously had a limitation that patron extended attributes could not be created nor modified.
+We use attributes to record student major and faculty department, so that curbed the API's usefulness.
+Luckily, a new `/patron/{id}/extended_attributes` route (see [bug #23666](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=23666)) was added in Koha 21.05.

 # LICENSE